tyeborg/data-pipeline-project/README.md

 9).
 Login into Airflow -- Login: `airflow`; Password: `airflow`

 10).
-Navigate to the 'Admin` tab and select `Connections` to establish a connection to the PostgreSQL database.
+Navigate to the `Admin` tab and select `Connections` to establish a connection to the PostgreSQL database.

 11).
 Create a connection with the following information:
 * Connection Id: `postgre_sql`